sklise/devise-capturable/README.md

 ## TODO

 * Ability to add the Janrain script to the asset pipeline.
 However, it relies on an 'id', which makes it harder.
+* Remove normal Devise sign_in routes?
+Or leave it up to the user?